Accessibility

 Example: Our institution subscribes to four journals between 2014 and 2016.
 We then add three new journals and subscribe to these as a Tailored Collection of seven journals in 2017.
 With the collection, we receive full archive access to all journals in the collection.
 In 2018, we cancel the collection but continue subscribing to the original four journals.
 In this case your institution would retain permanent access to all seven journals for the 2017 volume, as well as access to the 2014–2016 volumes for the four journals.
 You would lose all other access outside of these volumes.
 Your ongoing 2018 subscription would continue as normal.

-Prices for the current year, as well as for single issues and back volumes, are listed under the ‘Purchase’ section of each journal’s home page.
-You can also contact our distributor
+Prices for the current volume, including for single issues, are listed under the ‘Purchase’ section of each journal’s home page.
+For back volume prices please navigate to the required volume on Intellect Discover and purchase directly.
+Alternatively, check our

 Do I have to pay for shipping?

 For subscriptions with a print component, postage is included for UK, US and Canadian customers.
-Please add £10 for EU postage and £14 for Rest of World per volume.
-For Rest of Americas, please add $7 per volume.
-Subscriptions/orders with an online component may be subject to VAT where applicable.
-VAT on Print and Online subscriptions is charged on the Online component (50% of the list price).
+Please add £12 for EU postage, £16 per volume for 1-2 issue journals for Rest of World, and £18 per volume for 3-4 issue journals for Rest of World.
+For Rest of Americas, please add $10 per volume for 1-2 issue journals, and $12 per volume for 3-4 issue journals.
+Subscriptions/orders may be subject to VAT where applicable.

 How are Online subscriptions accessed?
 Do they work on mobile/tablet?